Review

 We live across multiple story lines at once.

 Love, identity, beliefs, work, and body are interwoven.
 Disruptions can hit any of these at any time, and his data shows they rarely stay contained within one.
-A job loss pulls on identity.
-A health crisis reshapes relationships.
-A change in beliefs rewrites how someone sees their work.
+A job loss pulls on identity and a health crisis reshapes relationships.
+And a change in beliefs rewrites how someone sees their work.
 This lens is useful in practice because it widens the conversation beyond the presenting issue, without forcing it.

 Transitions are not interruptions to life.
 They are life.